The Developer's First Backtesting Loop: Start With Evidence, Not Optimism

 Rejects are not noise around the research process.
 They are measurements of the tradable surface.
 A rejected trade can tell you that the signal fired outside the liquid part of the chain, that the target DTE was unavailable, that the spread was too wide, or that the selected contract had no usable quote.
 Those are different conclusions, and they lead to different next experiments.

 For a developer new to trading systems, this is a useful mental shift.
 In many product systems, an error is something to reduce.
 In research replay, a rejected event can be the point of the experiment.
-If a strategy loses half of its opportunities after realistic quote checks, that is not merely an implementation inconvenience.
+If a strategy loses half of its opportunities after realistic quote checks, that is more than an implementation inconvenience.
 It is evidence about whether the idea can be expressed in the market.

 Good reject logs should be structured enough to aggregate.
 A text blob is hard to compare across runs.
 A reason code such as stale_quote, wide_spread, no_listed_expiry, or contract_pool_empty lets you see whether a new branch improved the signal or only moved failures into a different bucket.